Platform, not one file service

 Typical services

-Different ECU software jobs can be requested through ECU Jobs.
+Different file service requests can be requested through ECU Jobs.
 Whether a service is technically and legally suitable depends on the vehicle, intended use and local regulations.

 ECU Jobs does not give performance or legality guarantees.
 The concrete technical implementation is agreed between customer and selected provider.